Do You Qualify for a Lawsuit?

 - Whether the claim may still fall within the applicable legal deadline

-One of the first questions people usually ask is whether there was a real injury, illness, financial loss, or other harm.
+One of the first questions people usually ask is whether there was a real injury, illness, financial loss, or other concrete harm.
 In many situations, concern alone is not enough.
-People often begin looking more closely when there is a diagnosis, medical issue, physical injury, or some other concrete impact tied to the situation.
+People often begin looking more closely when there is a diagnosis, medical issue, physical injury, or some other measurable impact tied to the situation.

 In many product liability, toxic exposure, and consumer safety matters, people also look at whether there was a product used, a chemical encountered, a workplace or environmental exposure, or some other specific event connected to the harm they are researching.